Art Data Interactive: Reception

 Reception of the 3DO port of Doom was negative.
 Reviewers focused upon the poor performance and low resolution which made it an inferior port of the game compared to other platforms.
 3DO Magazine, who had spent previous issues generating enthusiasm for Doom, conceded that the port was a "disappointment" and an "embarrassing distance from the talk", citing the slow performance of the game, with particular criticism of the removal of features promised to the magazine for inclusion in the game, such as the lack of additional levels or graphical enhancements.

 Maximum gave the game a one-star review, dismissing it as a "disappointing translation" and a "dismal failure" of a conversion, with specific criticism for the "unacceptable" performance issues and arguing the game was "indicative of the downward trend in the quality of 3DO software.
 Ed Lomas for Computer and Video Games stated "the 3DO version doesn't impress", citing the "jerky graphics and slow movement (which) ruin it totally".
 Comparing the game to the PlayStation port of Doom, Lomas observed the game lacked "different lighting effects and translucent walls" and a "very small playing window".

 Chess Wars (1996)

-Chess Wars was a computer chess game released for DOS by WizardWorks and developed by Art Data Interactive and Digital Arena Software.
-The game was announced by Art Data Interactive in 1995, originally intended for release on the 3DO in November 1995, although only a DOS version was released.
+Chess Wars is a computer chess game released for MS-DOS by WizardWorks and developed by Art Data Interactive and Digital Arena Software.
+The game was announced by Art Data Interactive in 1995, originally intended for release on the 3DO in November 1995.